 These are questions you are asking yourself these days.
 A. Lot.
 Well-meaning onlookers give conflicting advice.
 And the doctor weighs in with yet different advice.
 But yet…your gut is telling you something else but you’re afraid of being judged, or worse, being a “bad mother”.
 What is the answer.

-The Fourth Trimester, the first 3 months of life, is a time of externogestation.
+The Fourth Trimester, the first 3 months of life, is a time of exterogestation.
 If the baby remained in utero for those 3 months it’s head would be unable to fit through the human female pelvis, hence birth at 9 months.
 In the first 3 months of life your baby does not know they are separate from their mother and are distressed if they do not sense their caregiver is nearby.
 Their instinct is “I am abandoned” because they are totally dependent beings.
 Their bodies release cortisol, the primary stress hormone.
-This “fight-or-flight” hormone inhibits brain development in long or frequent intervals and are “more likely to develop behavior problems and stress-related diseases later in life” (Asok et al 2013; Luby et al 2013).
+This “fight-or-flight” hormone inhibits brain development at a critical developmental stage.